mpartipilo/tikatours_src/data/extracted/content/tour/multi-country-tours/asia/siem-reap/itinerary.en.md

 **Angkor Wat Tour**

 You will be picked up from your hotel and taken the historic temples of Angkor Wat.
-Unlike any other tour, you will have a unique opportunity to go behind\-the\-scenes in Angkor with one of its lead stone conservation experts working in Angkor for over 25 years.
-During an exclusive 2.5\-hour master class, learn the little\-known secrets to how ancient people carved, moved and designed these spectacular religious structures.
+Unlike any other tour, you will have a unique opportunity to go behind-the-scenes in Angkor with one of its lead stone conservation experts working in Angkor for over 25 years.
+During an exclusive 2.5-hour master class, learn the little-known secrets to how ancient people carved, moved and designed these spectacular religious structures.
-After a historical primer, get a hands\-on crash course in the conservation methods employed by experts like your guide, and continue on your full\- day temple tour to explore the complex’s best temple relics.
+After a historical primer, get a hands-on crash course in the conservation methods employed by experts like your guide, and continue on your full- day temple tour to explore the complex’s best temple relics.
 Breakfast and Lunch included.

 **Quiet Sunset Gondola Cruise**